npm package discovery and stats viewer.

 tsp-client

-A simple command line tool to facilitate generating client libraries from TypeSpec.
+tsp-client is a simple command line tool to facilitate generating client libraries from TypeSpec.

 Installation

-npm install @azure-tools/typespec-client-generator-cli
+npm install -g @azure-tools/typespec-client-generator-cli

 Usage

-tsp-client <command> [options]
+tsp-client < command > [options]

 Commands

-Use one of the supported commands to get started generating clients from a TypeSpec project.
 This tool will default to using your current working directory to generate clients in and will use it to look for relevant configuration files.
 To specify a different output directory, use the -o or --output-dir option.

 init